rnjnsn/Rexercises/readme.md

 ## Output

-The result of the script is a text file named "tidy_dataset.txt" in the working directory, containing the dataset with the mean of each variable by subject and activity
+The result of the script is a text file named "tidy_dataset.txt" in the working directory, containing the dataset with the mean of each variable by subject and activity.